Investigation of a kind of neutrino mass matrix: Some examples

-Then we can use the measured values of mass differences to get the parameter $ImC$.
-Thus, there is only one parameter D in neutrino mass matrix M.

-It is straightforward to obtain elements of the matrix $M_{\nu}$, which are useful to compare with theoretical models and give classification and some constraints to them, in terms of above five real parameters by soving Eq.(3.3).
-For the purpose of to see what $M_{\nu}$ that belongs to the kind of M, we study some specific examples.
+It is straightforward to obtain elements of the matrix $M_{\nu}$, which are useful to compare with theoretical models and give classification and some constraints on them, in terms of above five real parameters by solving Eq.(3.3).
+For the purpose of seeing what type of matrix $M_{\nu}$ belongs to the kind of matrix which is studied in this paper, we study some specific examples.

 1)Model I